-The following applies to bent cap cantilevers for Interior Pile Bents and End Bents:
+The following applies to bent cap cantilevers for end bents:

-- For a cap supported by prestressed concrete piles, provide a minimum of the equivalent of 2 pile widths of distance from the centerline of the exterior pile to the end of the cap. - Do not detail the intersection of the centerlines of bent and exterior beam/girder/cored slab on the bent cap cantilever. - Provide a distance from the centerline of exterior pile to the edge of a slab superstructure, measured along the bent cap centerline, that is less than or equal to 30 percent of the average pile spacing of the bent.
+- For a cap supported by prestressed concrete piles, provide a minimum of the equivalent of 2 pile widths of distance from the centerline of the exterior pile to the end of the cap. - Detail the centerline of exterior pile outside of the centerline of exterior beam/girder/cored slab (i.e. bearing points shall not be located on the bent cap cantilever). - Provide a distance from the centerline of exterior pile to the edge of a flat slab superstructure, measured along the bent cap centerline, that is less than or equal to 30 percent of the average pile spacing of the bent.